albar965/littlenavmap-manual/en/MENUS.md

 Custom map themes are prefixed with a `*` in the drop down box in the toolbar and with the word `Custom` in the menu.

+**Check out the [Little Navmap Support Forum at AVSIM](https://www.avsim.com/forums/forum/780-little-navmap-little-navconnect-little-logbook-support-forum/) for more map themes.**

 ##### OpenStreetMap {#openstreetmap}

 This is an online raster \(i.e. based on images\) map that includes a hill shading option.
 Note that the _OpenStreetMap_ hill shading does not cover the whole globe.